alestiago/issue-samples/README.md

 - `<issue-number>` is the number of the GitHub issue that links to the problem.
 - `YYYYMMDD` is the date where the issue was first reproduced in the sample.

+For example:

-For example, a valid branch name would be `very_good_cli-648-20230220`, where the GitHub repository is [very_good_cli](https://github.com/VeryGoodOpenSource/very_good_cli), the issue is [648](https://github.com/VeryGoodOpenSource/very_good_cli/issues/648) and the first date where the sample reproduced the issue was the 20th of February of 2023.
+- `very_good_cli-648-20230220` is a valid name.
+Where the GitHub repository is [very_good_cli](https://github.com/VeryGoodOpenSource/very_good_cli), the issue is [648](https://github.com/VeryGoodOpenSource/very_good_cli/issues/648) and the first date where the sample reproduced the issue was the 20th of February of 2023.

-> 📝 **NOTE**: If a particular sample doesn't have a matching issue yet, the branch is named with a leading underscore and the `<issue-number>` is a brief description of its aim.
+> **Note**: If a particular sample doesn't have a matching issue yet, the branch is named with a leading underscore and the `<issue-number>` is a brief description of its aim.